Londonderry and Lough Swilly Railway: Owencarrow Viaduct disaster

 A serious accident occurred on the night of 30 January 1925 at around 8 pm at the Owencarrow Viaduct, County Donegal.
 Winds of up to 120 mph derailed carriages of the train off the viaduct, causing it to partially collapse.
 The roof of a carriage was ripped off, throwing four people to their deaths.
 The four killed were Philip Boyle and his wife Sarah from Arranmore Island, Una Mulligan from Falcarragh and Neil Duggan from Meenbunowen, Creeslough.
 Five people were seriously injured.
-The remains of the viaduct can today be seen from the road (N56) which carries on from the Barnes Gap on the road to Creeslough.
+The remains of the viaduct can today be seen from the N56 road between Kilmacrennan and Creeslough.